-From 2018 through 2022, SM-permitted vessels that reported Gulf Spanish Mackerel landings collectively received \$104,655 annually, on average, from the sales of their combined landings.
+From 2018 through 2022, SM-permitted vessels that reported Gulf Spanish mackerel landings collectively received \$104,655 annually, on average, from the sales of their combined landings.
 In turn, those sold landings had associated expenditures along the supply chain as briefly explained above and generated economic impacts.
 Table 3.3.9 shows the economic impacts to the nation from commercial landings of Gulf Spanish mackerel.
-The table does not show the value that harvesters, businesses in the seafood industry or consumers placed on Gulf Spanish mackerel above what they paid for it.